 Da Vinci Surgical System

-The Da Vinci Surgical System, a groundbreaking robotic-assisted surgical platform, was approved by the Food and Drug Administration (FDA) in 2000, revolutionizing the field of minimally invasive surgery.
+The Da Vinci Surgical System, a groundbreaking robotic-assisted surgical platform, was approved by the Food and Drug Administration (FDA) in 2000, revolutionizing minimally invasive surgery.
 This state-of-the-art system was named after Leonardo da Vinci, the renowned artist and scientist who was also an avid student of human anatomy.
 The system’s primary objective is to enhance surgical precision, dexterity, and control, allowing surgeons to perform intricate procedures through tiny incisions of just 1-2 centimetres.

 The Da Vinci Surgical System is widely used in various surgical disciplines, including urology, cardiology, and gynaecology.
 The system’s advanced capabilities have transformed prostatectomies, cardiac valve repair, and gynaecological operations.
-Currently, nearly 5,000 Da Vinci Surgical Systems are being utilized in clinical settings worldwide, costing approximately $1.5 million for each unit.
+Nearly 5,000 Da Vinci Surgical Systems are being utilized in clinical settings worldwide, costing approximately $1.5 million for each unit.

 The surgical robot has many applications, including pyeloplasty, cystectomy, radical prostatectomy, nephrectomy, and ureteral reimplantation.
 Additionally, it has been employed in sacrocolpopexy, myomectomy, hysterectomy, hiatal hernia repair, and transoral robotic surgery (TORS) for head and neck cancer treatment.
 The versatility and precision offered by the Da Vinci System have made it an indispensable tool in the modern surgical landscape.